cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 implement the ristretto255 prime-order group using Curve25519 points as internal representations.

-A "ristretto255 group element" is the abstract element of the prime order group.
+A "ristretto255 group element" is the abstract element of the prime-order group.
 An "element encoding" is the unique reversible encoding of a group element.
 An "internal representation" is a point on the curve used to implement ristretto255.
 Each group element can have multiple equivalent internal representations.